 A study of the historical, philosophical, and legal foundations for education, the role of the profession of teaching and of schools in a changing society.
 Includes field experiences in accredited schools representing a variety of classroom organization, methodology, grades and subject areas.
-(Fall and spring)
+(Spring only)

 |221*||Child Development (3).

 A study of the growth and development of the individual from conception through early adolescence, with emphasis on physical, perceptual, motor, cognitive, language, personality, and social development.
 Includes the use of the major concepts, principles, theories, and research related to the development of children and young adolescents in order to construct learning experiences to support the individual's development.
 (Spring only)

 A study of the teaching-learning process: the student behavior, research data, theory, and illustrations all concerned with actual classroom application of psychological principles.
 (Fall only)

 |303*||The Language Arts and Skills (3).
 Prereq: Admission to the Teacher Preparation Program.

 Emphasis on traditional grammar, speech, listening, written communications, creative and utilitarian writing, and on whole language integration with content areas.
 (Fall only)

 |304*||Social Sciences for Children (3).
 Prereq: Admission to the Teacher Preparation Program.